 The following specific requirements shall apply to the identified asphalt pavers:

-Blaw-Knox asphalt pavers shall be equipped with the Blaw-Knox Materials Management Kit (MMK).
+Blaw-Knox asphalt pavers manufactured prior to 2007 shall be equipped with the Blaw-Knox Materials Management Kit (MMK).

 Cedarapids asphalt pavers shall be those that were manufactured in 1989 or later.

-Caterpillar asphalt pavers shall be equipped with deflector plates as identified in the December 2000 Service Magazine entitled “New Asphalt Deflector Kit {6630, 6631, 6640}”.
+Caterpillar asphalt pavers manufactured prior to 2007 shall be equipped with deflector plates as identified in the December 2000 Service Magazine entitled “New Asphalt Deflector Kit {6630, 6631, 6640}”.